 The majority of scientists and support staff living in Antarctica stay for short term contracts of 3-6 months, although some stay for as long as 15 months (two summers and one winter).
 It used to be quite common for researchers to stay in Antarctica for three summers and two winters, although that’s not common practice nowadays.

 Transport to and from scientific stations is only possible during summer, as the winter brings widespread sea ice, high winds and poor visibility, making travel a highly risky prospect.
 Just under half of the Antarctic scientific stations close down over the cold, harsh winter, while the rest operate year-round.
 Brr!

 In addition to scientists and researchers, some Antarctic guides spend many months living in or near Antarctica.
 Expedition guides, mountaineering guides and deep field guides all clock up significant time on Antarctica’s shores, islands and mountains.
-While they can’t necessarily call themselves Antarcticans, they no doubt feel a sense of kinship with the white continent.
+While they can’t necessarily call themselves Antarcticans, because Antarctica isn’t a country, they no doubt feel a sense of kinship with the white continent.